Spicy, blackened salmon fillets are topped with a fresh mango salsa – the perfect balance of spicy and sweet, hot and cold.

 - In a small bowl, add the paprika, cayenne, thyme and oregano and salt and mix to blend.
 Put the mixture on a plate or other flat surface and coat the salmon fillets.

 - Heat a large heavy-bottomed pan or cast iron skillet over medium heat, and generously spray with oil.
-When very hot add the salmon, flesh side down and cook for 2 to 3 minutes.
-Use a spatula to carefully turn the salmon, then cook an additional 5 to 6 minutes.
+When hot add the salmon, flesh side down and cook for 2 to 3 minutes.
+Use a spatula to carefully turn the salmon, then cook an additional 5 to 6 minutes until the skin is charred and the salmon is cooked.
 Serve topped with salsa.